hgiasac/graphql-engine-migrate-dockerbuild/README.md

-# graphql-engine-migrate-dockerbuild
+# graphql-engine-migrate-dockerfile

-GraphQL Engine migration docker template
+GraphQL Engine migration Dockerfile template for Hasura v2

+## How to use

+Copy `migrate.sh` and `Dockerfile` to your Hasura migration folder.
+Edit the graphql-engine version and build.